GDevelopApp/GDevelop-documentation/docs/gdevelop5/collaboration/index.md

 ## Limits

-There are no limits to the number of collaborators you can invite to a project, as long as they all have a [Startup subscription](https://gdevelop.io/pricing/business).
+There are no limits to the number of collaborators you can invite to a project, as long as **they all have a [Pro subscription](https://gdevelop.io/pricing/business)**.

 !!! tip